unode/deep-learning-intro/_extras/design.md

 After this module, learners can ...

 - list/repeat the three ingrediants to a feed forward network: input, hidden layers, output
-- classify parts of a feed forward network
+- classify/categorize parts of a feed forward network when presented a network architecture (as from `keras.model.summary()`
 - describe a fully connected (dense) layer
 - describe a convolutional layer
 - describe a max pooling layer